ItchyySamurai/Parolinda/README.md

 # Parolinda

-A Ruzzle-style Italian word game, made for Linda.
+A Ruzzle-style Italian word game.
 Solo play, fully offline once installed, no ads, no accounts, no network calls at any point.

 *Parole* + *Linda* — and it reads as *parola linda*, since **lindo/linda** is